1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 }
 ```

-This bevavior also makes sense since state must be reduced only once.
+This behavior also makes sense since state must be reduced only once.
 Whichever matching reducer is declared first is the one being called.
 While the order of declaration is relevant for reducers (if they match the same action), it's not for thunks and reducers, thunks will always be executed first.

 What about side effects?